purestorage/helm-charts/pure-csi-plugin/README.md

 ## How to update `arrays` info

-Update your values.yaml with the correct arrays info, and then upgrade the helm as below
+Update your values.yaml with the correct arrays info, and then upgrade the helm as below.

 **Note**: Ensure that the values for `--set` options match when run with the original install step.
 It is highly recommended to use the values.yaml and not specify options with `--set` to make this easier.